rahulrajdixit/Ransomware-Script-For-Demo/README.md

 ## **Please Note**

 > [!WARNING]
-> Please consider running these scripts only if you can clearly understand the working of the script.
+> Please consider running these scripts only if you can clearly understand the workings of the script.
 It is adviced to go through the code before running it.
 If you like to tinker with these scripts, then please consider running these scripts in a safe environment (Example: in a virtual machine).

 > [!IMPORTANT]
 > These are python scripts just to demonstrate the working process of a simple ransomware.
 Actual ransomwares have a much more complex working process, are not as simple as these scripts.